Robots Love Techno

 “No, no. I don’t have one.
 That’s the problem.
 That’s why my family sent me here.”

-Jude knew the Kindjal came from overseas.
+Jude knew that Kindjal came from overseas.
 Although he had no accent, his features revealed some Mediterranean heritage.
 The offhanded way he mentioned his family made Jude feel that he should know about them, but that was impossible because Jude hung on Kindjal’s every word and this was the longest conversation they had ever had.

 “I could have gone to school anywhere, London, Paris, but my mother is from America and she wants me to marry someone from here.”